Context and Role

 Skills, Knowledge and Experience

-Interested candidates should send their resume along with cover letter, full contact details, current and expected CTC and notice period.
-Clearly mentioning the job title Research Assistant in the subject line to firstname.lastname@example.org by the 16 November 2021
+Interested candidates should send their resume with full contact details, clearly mentioning the job title < Research Fellow > in the subject line to firstname.lastname@example.org by the 02 July 2021

 Our big and bold mission to improve the health of millions of people worldwide needs a diverse and innovative team to deliver it.
 So we foster a dynamic, inclusive and flexible workplace where each individual can bring their best selves to work.